 All 3 varieties are crazy quick and will be more than you could handle anyway 🙂 Fitted with a sports exhaust, any model will live up to the noise you expect.

-I had a pre-purchase inspection carried out on mine before I bought it.
+I had a pre-purchase inspection carried out on mine by a TVR specialist, before I bought it.

 The inspection flagged up a bunch of items not uncommon on a car approaching 20 years old: